Traffic and construction updates - Eliot Bridge preservation

 Travel Impacts

-The Contractor will alter the roadway and sidewalks to switch the traffic pattern from Phase 1 to Phase 2A (see graphics below).
-Work underneath the bridge will require the center arch to be closed to boat traffic.
+The Contractor has altered the roadway and sidewalks to conform with the Phase 2A traffic pattern.
+Work underneath the bridge will require the Boston arch to be closed to boat traffic.
 Periodic closures of the pedestrian underpasses continue.
 Please be aware that either the East or West pedestrian tunnel may be closed during operations; at no time will both underpasses be closed simultaneously.

 Operations